glnmario/glnmario.github.io/index.md

 - Excited to co-organise the fourth edition of the [BlackboxNLP](https://blackboxnlp.github.io) workshop, which will take place on November 11th at EMNLP.

 ## My work
+- Mario Giulianelli, Andrey Kutuzov, Lidia Pivovarova.
+2022. **Do Not Fire the Linguist: Grammatical Profiles Help Language Models Detect Semantic Change**.
+To appear in _Proceedings of the 3rd Workshop on Computational Approaches to Historical Language Change_.
+- Samuel Ryb, Mario Giulianelli, Arabella Sinclair, Raquel Fernández.
+2022. **AnaLog: Testing Analytical and Deductive Logic Learnability in Language Models**.
+To appear in _Proceedings of *SEM 2022: The 11th Joint Conference on Lexical and Computational Semantics_.
+- **The Beyond the Imitation Game Benchmark**. _Forthcoming_.
 - [[PDF](https://aclanthology.org/2021.emnlp-main.652/)][[Code](https://github.com/dmg-illc/uid-dialogue)] Mario Giulianelli, Arabella Sinclair, Raquel Fernández.
 2021. **Is Information Density Uniform in Task-Oriented Dialogues?** In _Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP 2021)_.
 - [[PDF](https://aclanthology.org/2021.conll-1.50/)][[Code](https://github.com/dmg-illc/uid-dialogue)] Mario Giulianelli and Raquel Fernández.
 2021. **Analysing Human Strategies of Information Transmission as a Function of Discourse Context**.
 In _Proceedings of the 25th Conference on Computational Natural Language Learning (CONLL 2021)_.
 - [[PDF](https://aclanthology.org/2021.conll-1.33/)][[Code](https://github.com/glnmario/semchange-profiling)] Mario Giulianelli, Andrey Kutuzov, Lidia Pivovarova.
 2021. **Grammatical Profiling for Semantic Change Detection**.
 In _Proceedings of the 25th Conference on Computational Natural Language Learning (CONLL 2021)_.